Everyone appreciates a romantic overture, regardless of the time of year.

 Union League Cafe remains an ideal place to impress a date.
 The interior feels like a Parisian brasserie with:

 - Dark wood paneling

 - Marble pillars

 - Lighting perfect for the romantic ambience

-This romantic restaurant in New Haven earns plenty of accolades from the likes of Zagat, Connecticut Magazine, even the New York Times.
-So you’re sure to enjoy your visit.
+This romantic restaurant in New Haven earns plenty of accolades from the likes of Zagat, Connecticut Magazine, and even the New York Times.
+So, you’re sure to enjoy your visit.

 Do you, like most inhabitants of the Northeast, have Italian heritage?

 Then perhaps a romantic evening is not complete without a few of the dishes you remember from Nonna’s kitchen.